cs394-s23/SlimPossible/README.md

 4. **Nutritional Information** <br>
 The app provides nutritional information for each logged meal, including calories, macronutrients (protein, carbohydrates, and fat).
 Users can review their daily, weekly, or monthly nutritional breakdown to identify any imbalances or deficiencies in their diet.

+5. **Meal Recommendations** <br>
+Based on the user’s daily calorie goal, the app provides meal recommendations to help users meet their daily calorie intake.
+Users can view the recommended meals on their homepage, test how it will impact their daily macros and calories, and add them to their meal log.

+6. **Dynamic Calories and Macros** <br>
+This features enables the user to test out how the addition of a meal or an ingredient impacts their daily goal, granting them more information and allowing the users to choose how they want to meet their daily goal.

 ## Getting Started